-• Bluebonnet hires contractors to clear rights-of-way.
-They wear their Bluebonnet labeled uniforms and have a Bluebonnet contractor sign on the side of their company's vehicle.

-• Bluebonnet employees wear Bluebonnet uniform shirts and hard hats and have the Bluebonnet logo on their vehicles.
+- Bluebonnet hires contractors to clear rights-of-way.
+They wear uniforms with their company logo and have a Bluebonnet contractor sign on the side of their company's vehicle. - Bluebonnet employees wear Bluebonnet uniform shirts and hard hats and have the Bluebonnet logo on their vehicles.